310mc/https-310mc.github.io-tl/source/_posts/feature_scout/at_your_service_master.md

 …Ah!
 French fries~! ♪
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki grin %}
 It’s hard to tell different types of potatoes from one another, but since these ones were from Takamine Greengrocer, they’re guaranteed to be excellent-quality vegetables.

 And vegetables are extremely high in nutritional value!
 Eat as much as you like!
 {% endbubble %}

 {% bubble Tori blushjoy %}
-Yaaay! ♪ Yuzuru would probably make a disapproving look if he hears about this, but I don’t caaare!
+Yaaay! ♪ Yuzuru would probably make a disapproving look if he hears about this, but I don’t caaare~!
 {% endbubble %}

 {% bubble Chiaki grin2 %}